Greek numerals

+Roman milestone with Roman numerals (100+100+50+10); at bottom is its Greek equivalent, ΣΞ (200+60); the stone marks 260 Roman miles from Philippi.

 Greek numerals, also known as Ionic, Ionian, Milesian, or Alexandrian numerals, is a system of writing numbers using the letters of the Greek alphabet.
 In modern Greece, they are still used for ordinal numbers and in contexts similar to those in which Roman numerals are still used in the Western world.
 For ordinary cardinal numbers, however, modern Greece uses Arabic numerals.

 History

 The Minoan and Mycenaean civilizations' Linear A and Linear B alphabets used a different system, called Aegean numerals, which included number-only symbols for powers of ten: 𐄇 = 1, 𐄐 = 10, 𐄙 = 100, 𐄢 = 1,000, and 𐄫 = 10,000.